-As the first woman to serve as the Recruitment Chair for the National Republican Congressional Committee, Congresswoman Elise Stefanik successfully recruited more than 100 women – a record number – to run for Congress in 2018.
+As the first woman to serve as the Recruitment Chair for the National Republican Congressional Committee, Congresswoman Stefanik successfully recruited more than 100 women – a record number – to run for Congress in 2018.
 Congresswoman Elise Stefanik proudly represents New York’s 21st District in the House of Representatives and serves as the House Republican Conference Chair.

-Unfortunately, many of these candidates struggled to win their primaries.
-And only one new Republican woman was elected to Congress in the incoming freshman class.
-In the current 116th Congress, only 13 Republican women serve in the House of Representatives.
-Republican women currently make up only 2.9% in Congress.
+Unfortunately, many of those candidates struggled to win their primaries.
+And only one new Republican woman was elected to Congress in that incoming freshman class.
+In the 116th Congress, only 13 Republican women served in the House of Representatives, making up only 2.9% of Congress.

-This is a crisis and we must do better to ensure we are more reflective of the American people.
+We must do better to ensure we are more reflective of the American people!

-E-PAC will work to recruit, develop, support, and mentor a slate of top tier women Republican candidates who have demonstrated electability and potential for candidate development and growth.
+E-PAC will continue working to recruit, develop, support, and mentor slates of top tier women Republican candidates who have demonstrated electability and potential for candidate development and growth.

 ENGAGE: This means pre-primary candidate engagement to ensure we have the strongest candidates heading into general elections.